free things to do in New York City

 Dance Performance | Experiments in Dance: Mari Meade Montoya / Miriam Wolf / Ronja Ver

 A high visibility, low-tech forum on Monday nights throughout the fall/winter and spring seasons.
-They support experiments in performance rather than finished products.
-Artists are selected by a rotating committee of peer artists.
+They more support experiments in performance rather than finished products.
+Artists are selected by a rotating committee of peer artists. less

 New York City, NY; NYC